Dual Citizenship (RA 9225)

 Those who are citizens of the Philippines from birth without having to perform any act to acquire or perfect their Philippine citizenship.
 These are persons:

-• Born after January 17, 1973 ,whose fathers or mothers are citizens of the Philippines at the time of their birth;•
+• Born on or after January 17, 1973 ,whose fathers or mothers are citizens of the Philippines at the time of their birth;

 • Born before January 17, 1973 to a: